Client Extensibility

 12

-NOTE: NEVER mutate the columns array directly.
-Always create a new one.
-Using Map is the recommended approach
+NOTE: Never mutate the columns array directly.
+Always create a new array.
+Using Map is the recommended approach.

 Columns interceptor